LSSTC-DSFP/LSSTC-DSFP-Sessions/Session8/Day2/IntroToSQLSolutions.md

+# Introduction to SQL Exercises –– Solutions

+The problems associated with the Introduction to SQL lecture required the execution of queries on the [CasJobs](https://skyserver.sdss.org/CasJobs/) interface pointing to the SDSS database.
+For this reason, there is no associated jupyter notebook.

+Students were asked to solve the following problems:

 1. Write two versions of a query to get the objID, specObjID, ra, dec, ugriz mags+errors and redshift for the first 1000 objects that have spectra, one without a JOIN and one with a JOIN.
 You can run it in SkyServer or CasJobs on SDSS DR15.
-        a.

     The version without a JOIN uses a pre-computed join between specobjall and photoobjall, called SpecPhotoAll.
 I have actually used a view of SpecPhotoAll called SpecPhoto that contains the “good” observations.
 Also, there are a whole bunch of magnitude measurements in the 5 SDSS bands that you can choose from, but generally the modelMag is the best choice if you’re not sure.
-        b.
-In the second version, the join is between PhotoObj and SpecObj, which are similarly the “good” observations views of PhotoObjAll and SpecObjAll.
-Note, as mentioned in class, the way to join is via the bestobjid foreign key in the spectrum table.

-        `SELECT TOP 1000
+        SELECT TOP 1000
 			sp.objID, sp.specObjID, sp.ra, sp.dec,
             sp.modelMag_u, sp.modelMag_g, sp.modelMag_r, sp.modelMag_i, sp.modelMag_z,
             sp.modelMagErr_u, sp.modelMagErr_g, sp.modelMagErr_g, sp.modelMagErr_i, sp.modelMagErr_z,
             sp.z
-		FROM SpecPhoto sp`
+		FROM SpecPhoto sp

+    In the second version, the join is between PhotoObj and SpecObj, which are similarly the “good” observations views of PhotoObjAll and SpecObjAll.
+Note, as mentioned in class, the way to join is via the bestobjid foreign key in the spectrum table.

         SELECT TOP 1000
             p.objID, s.specObjID, p.ra, p.dec,
             p.modelMag_u, p.modelMag_g, p.modelMag_r, p.modelMag_i, p.modelMag_z,